-Studies show that eating foods high in fat and restricting carbs, while eating to satiety will help you feel less hungry over the time.
-Ketosis prevents the hunger hormone (Gherlin) to rise.
+Studies show that eating foods high in fat and restricting carbs, while eating to satiety will help you feel less hungry over time.
+Ketosis prevents the hunger hormone (Gherlin) from rising.
 You’ll have no desire to eat, it also helps with stress eating and the hunger will disappear.

 - Constant energy and mental clarity